joizel/owasp_korean/10_ClientSideTesting/OTG-CLIENT-005.rst

 can be conducted through CSS selectors and leading for instance to grab anti-CSRF tokens, as follows.
-In particular, input[ name=csrf_token][value=^a] represents an element with the attribute “name” set “csrf_token” and whose attribute “value” starts with “a”.
-By detecting the length of the attribute “value”, it is possible to carry out a brute force attack against it and send its value to the attacker’s domain.
+In particular, input[ name=csrf_token][value=^a] represents an element with the attribute "name" set "csrf_token" and whose attribute "value" starts with "a".
+By detecting the length of the attribute "value", it is possible to carry out a brute force attack against it and send its value to the attacker`s domain.

 .. code-block:: html